An example of reviewing your marketing capabilities using the McKinsey 7S framework

-- Review the effectiveness of an organisation in its marketing operations.
+- Review the effectiveness of an organization in its marketing operations.

-- Determine how to best realign an organisation to support a new strategic direction.
+- Determine how to best realign an organization to support a new strategic direction.

-- Assess the changes needed to support Digital Transformation of an organisation.
+- Assess the changes needed to support digital transformation of an organization.

-- Strategy: The definition of key approaches for an organisation to achieve its goals.
+- Strategy: The definition of key approaches for an organization to achieve its goals.

-- Structure: The organisation of resources within a company into different business groups and teams.
+- Structure: The organization of resources within a company into different business groups and teams.

 - Staff: The type of employees, remuneration packages and how they are attracted and retained.

 - Style: The culture of the organization in terms of leadership and interactions between staff and other stakeholders.

 - Shared Values: Summarized in a vision and or mission, this is how the organization defines its reason for existing.

 These components can be further broken down into ‘hard’ and ‘soft’ elements.